davidthings/mocad/tutorial/tutorial.md

 ![]( images/chapter6_1_a.png)

-Let's define positions for all the positions on the robot body parts we care about.
+Let's define Positions for all the key robot body parts we care about.
 First, the top of the robot:

-As we built the body above, the top of the "head" is actually at the origin.
-When we place a ```body6()``` part, the top of its head will always appear at the origin.
+As we built the body above, the top of the "body" is actually at the origin.
+When we place a ```body6()``` part, the top will always appear at the origin.

 ```
 topPosition = [ [ 0, 0, 0 ], [ 0, 0, 1 ], 0 ];